dvanblerkom/ece4203_lab1/README.md

 [Command Line Basics](https://github.com/JulianEducation/CommandLineBasics) - Scroll down and hit the "Open in Google Cloud Shell" button to start.

 [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - a full set of lectures from MIT on all the stuff you should have been taught but probably weren't.

+### Generate SSH encryption keys for GitHub

+Now we need a way to authenticate your HPC account with GitHub, to prove that it is you connecting to GitHub from the HPC computer.
+GitHub has moved away from using plain-text passwords, and now requires public key cryptography using SSH or GPG (we will use SSH).
+First you need to generate the public and private keys, and then copy the public key into your GitHub user settings on the GitHub website.

+    Open a PuTTY terminal and log in to your HPC account.
+    Run "ssh-keygen -t rsa" and follow the instructions.
+You can use an empty passcode.
+    You have now created your ssh keys.
+They live in the directory ~/.ssh.
+    Now run "cat .ssh/id_rsa.pub" to display your public key.
+    Navigate your web browser to your GitHub account.
+Click on the little circle in the top right corner to pull out the drop-down menu and select "Settings".
+    On the "Settings" page, choose "SSH and GPG keys".
+Click the green button "New SSH key".
+    Now copy your public key (that is, select the output from the "cat .ssh/id_rsa.pub" command on the screen, and copy it to the clipboard), and then paste it into the webpage where it says "Key".
+You can type "HPC" in the "Title" box.
+    Confirm by clicking the green "Add SSH key".

+### Clone Assignment from Github Classroom

+In order to pull the files you will need for this lab from Github into your account on the HPC, you will use the git command 'clone'.

+(Unfortunately, the HPC computers are blocking direct SSH connections to GitHub, so we have to use SSH over HTTPS.
+Nothing is easy.)

+When you accepted this GitHub classroom assignment, you were assigned a repository that looked something like:

+dvb-ece-cpp/lab-1-(your github id).git

+To copy, or "clone", all the data from that repository into a directory in your HPC account, type the following:

+    git clone ssh://git@ssh.github.com:443/dvb-ece-cpp/lab-1-(your github id).git

 ## Regular Expressions  <a name="paragraph2"></a>